Saeidhoseinipour/Persiancoclust/Datasets/Readme.md

 - [MirasOpinion](https://github.com/miras-tech/MirasText/tree/master/MirasOpinion) - This repository contains information about MirasOpinion dataset, which is the largest Persian sentiment analysis dataset up to this date, alongside a demo file which contains 20 documents with their corresponding labels.

+- [Hamshahri](http://dbrg.ut.ac.ir/Hamshahri/download.html) - Hamshahri collection is a standard reliable Persian text collection that was used at Cross Language Evaluation Forum (CLEF) during years 2008 and 2009 for evaluation of Persian information retrieval systems.
+- [Bijankhan Corpus](http://dbrg.ut.ac.ir/bijankhan/) - Bijankhan corpus is a tagged corpus that is suitable for natural language processing research on the Persian (Farsi) language.
+This collection is gathered form daily news and common texts.
+In this collection all documents are categorized into different subjects such as political, cultural and so on.
+Totally, there are 4300 different subjects.
+The Bijankhan collection contains about 2.6 millions manually tagged words with a tag set that contains 40 Persian POS tags.